scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Trust as a Function

-The Control Plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract including a trust update and reset policy as well as certificates used for authentication procedures in SCION's Control Plane.
+The Control Plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract.
+This includes a trust update and reset policy as well as certificates used for authentication procedures in SCION's Control Plane.

-For the function to work, it is not necessary that the ASes of the ISD all trust each other.
+For this to work, it is not necessary that all the ASes of the ISD trust each other.
 However, all ASes MUST trust the ISD's core ASes, authoritative ASes, voting ASes, as well as its CA(s).
-These trusted parties negotiate the ISD trust contract in a "bootstrapping of trust" ceremony, where cryptographic material is exchanged and the ISD's trust anchor (the initial Trust Root Configuration) is created and signed.
+These trusted parties negotiate the ISD trust contract in a "bootstrapping of trust" ceremony where cryptographic material is exchanged and the ISD's trust anchor (the initial Trust Root Configuration) is created and signed.

 ### Input {#input}

 Prior to the ceremony, the trusted parties MUST decide about the validity period of the TRC as well as the number of votes required to update a TRC.
 They MUST also bring the required keys and certificates, the so-called root and voting keys/certificates.

-The trusted parties require an ISD number, whose numbering scheme is described in {{I-D.dekater-scion-controlplane}} section `ISD Numbers`, and allocation in {{ISD-AS-assignments}}.
+The trusted parties require an ISD number whose numbering scheme is described in {{I-D.dekater-scion-controlplane}} section `ISD Numbers`, and allocation in {{ISD-AS-assignments}}.

 ### Output

-The output of the bootstrapping of trust ceremony, or the trust "function", are the ISD's initial Trust Root Configuration as well as mutually trusted and accepted CA and AS certificates - the latter are used to verify control plane messages.
+The output of the bootstrapping of trust ceremony, or the trust "function", are the ISD's initial Trust Root Configuration as well as mutually trusted and accepted CA and AS certificates - the latter being used to verify control plane messages.
 Together with the ISD's control plane root certificates, the CA and AS certificates build the ISD's trust and verification chain.

 # Certificate Specification {#cert-specs}